JoshDoody/joshdoody.github.io/_posts/2016-08-16-how-to-handle-an-unexpected-job-offer.md

 I winced when I read this heading because I knew what was coming.

-[Do not disclose your current or desired salary in an interview or salary negotiation]({{ site.baseurl }}/the-dreaded-salary-question/).
+[Do not disclose your current or expected salary in an interview or salary negotiation]({{ site.baseurl }}/the-dreaded-salary-question/).
 If you do, you will cost yourself money.

-Here's a quick reference you can use to handle the dreaded salary question:
+Here's a quick reference you can use to handle The Dreaded Salary Question:

 <p class='u-center'><a href="{{ site.baseurl }}/the-dreaded-salary-question/"><img src="{{ site.baseurl }}/images/DreadedSalaryQuestion.png" width="100%" alt="The Dreaded Salary Question summary"></a></p>